 From the Founder

-I created Executive Decisions as a publication because of two major stories in my business life.
-The below business stories highlight the why behind the focus on talent management in leadership and business on Executive Decisions.
+I created Executive Decisions as a company because of two major stories in my business life (linked below this).

 As for what inspired Executive Decisions as a media publication, I have eliminated the names in the below story intentionally.

-During college, I read the [PUBLICATION A] religiously.
-At one point, I even had a vision of being [ACCOMPLISHMENT FROM PUBLICATION A].
-My final year of college, it published two articles I knew lacked truth.
-To be fair to [PUBLICATION A], it later updated the articles to admit this.
-Regardless, I terminated reading the publication and have never read an article from it again.
+During college, I read a popular publication religiously.
+In my final year of college, it published two articles I knew lacked truth.
+To be fair to the popular publication, it later updated the articles to admit this.
+Regardless, I terminated reading the popular publication and have never read an article from it again.